 Pulp Fiction didn’t win the Best Picture award that year.
 This wouldn’t be surprising if its competitor, Shawshank Redemption, had won instead; I think SR is a bit maudlin but I love the story on which it’s based so I’d have cheered for it to win.
 Instead, the flaccid Baby Boomer nostalgia circle-jerk Forrest Gump won, which is all the evidence you’ll ever need that the Academy Awards are a useless relic of a necrotic studio system.

 I think Pulp Fiction is a different movie each time you watch it.
 It grows from your first exposure.
 The first time you see Pulp Fiction, you’re probably confused.
-You react to the violence and the language in the way that you do (in my case, with a thrill, but perhaps you don’t like violence and a script comprised of alternating ‘fuck’s and ‘nigger’s for an hour and a half).
+You react to the violence and the language in the way that you do (I loved it, but perhaps you don’t like violence and a script comprised of mostly the word ‘fuck’ for an hour and a half).
 If you enjoyed it, you probably find yourself quoting Jules at some point.